-In February 2015, the Company received notice that it had been awarded a grant by the CPRIT whereby the Company is eligible to receive up to US\$14,100,000 on eligible expenditures over a three year period related to the development of the Company's Phase 2b clinical program for MDNA55.
-In October 2017 the Company was granted a one year extension to the grant allowing expenses to be claimed over a four year period ending February 28, 2019.
-On February 4, 2019 the Company was approved for a further six month extension until August 31, 2019.
+In February 2015, the Company was awarded a grant by CPRIT whereby the Company is eligible to receive up to US\$14,100,000 on eligible expenditures over a three-year period related to the development of the Company's Phase 2b clinical program for MDNA55.
+In October 2017 the Company was granted a one year extension to the grant, allowing expenses to be claimed over a four-year period ending February 28, 2019.
+On February 4, 2019 the Company was approved for a further six-month extension until August 31, 2019 and on July 25, 2019 an additional sixmonth extension was granted to February 28, 2020 and on January 6, 2020 an additional sixmonth extension was granted to August 28, 2020.
+The Company does not anticipate requiring any additional extensions to the timelines.

-Ongoing program funding from CPRIT is subject to a number of conditions including the satisfactory achievement of milestones that must be met to release additional CPRIT funding, proof the Company has raised 50% matching funds and maintaining substantial functions of the Company related to the project grant in Texas as well as using Texas-based subcontractor and collaborators wherever possible.
+Ongoing program funding from CPRIT is subject to a number of conditions including the satisfactory achievement of milestones that must be met to release additional CPRIT funding, evidence that the Company has raised 50% matching funds and maintaining substantial functions of the Company related to the project grant in Texas as well as using Texas-based subcontractors and collaborators wherever possible.
 There can be no assurances that the Company will continue to meet the necessary CPRIT criteria or that CPRIT will continue to advance additional funds to the Company.

-If the Company is found to have used any grant proceeds for purposes other than intended, is in violation of the terms of the grant, or relocates its operations outside of the state of Texas, then the Company is required to repay any grant proceeds received.
+If the Company is found to have used any grant proceeds for purposes other than intended, is in violation of the terms of the grant, or relocates its MDNA55 related operations outside of the state of Texas, then the Company is required to repay any grant proceeds received.

-Under the terms of the grant, the Company is also required to pay a royalty to CPRIT, comprised of 3-5% of revenues until aggregate royalty payments equal 400% of the grant funds received, at which time the ongoing royalty will be 0.5%.
+Under the terms of the grant, the Company is also required to pay a royalty to CPRIT, comprised of 3-5% of revenues on net sales of MDNA55 until aggregate royalty payments equal 400% of the grant funds received, at which time the ongoing royalty will be 0.5%.